DataDog/hiring-engineers/answers.md

 ![multi_alert_1](./screenshots/multi_alert_1.png)

-We can also set the alert group by using raw text.
+We can also indicate the alert group by using raw text.
 The raw text field can be shown by clicking the icon shown in the following figure:

 ![multi_alert_2](./screenshots/multi_alert_2.png)